-In most cases, you will need to have 20-25% as a cash deposit on exchange of contract, 28 days after agreeing a purchase, with the remainder payable on completion which can be anything from a few months to a year ahead.
+In most cases, as an expat you will need to have 25-35% as a cash deposit on exchange of contract, 28 days after agreeing a purchase, with the remainder payable on completion which can be anything from a few months to a year ahead.
 Mortgage finance is available.

 This link has details of some of our recent options: FinancialUAE – UK property, latest options